cgwalters/composefs-oci-experimental/README.md

    The digest here is the fsverity digest.
 - `objects-by-sha256`: A split-digest object directory with symbolic links to `../../objects`, only used for images that don't have the annotation `containers.composefs.layer.digest`.
-- `images/`: Directory of URL encoded hardlinks to `manifest.json`.
+- `images/`: Directory of URL encoded hardlinks to `manifest.json` for artifacts
-- `diffs/`: A split-digest directory with tar-split diffs sufficient to reconstruct an original tar stream.
+- `unpacked/`: Directory of URL encoded hardlinks to `manifest.json` for unpacked images

 #### "split-digest" format